j-siderius/TinySpark/docs/chapter3/training.md

 # Training networks

 In the last chapters, neuron weights were intuitively tuned to produce precise predictions.
-The mathematical approach to tuning weights will be explained a little more methodically.
+The mathematical approach to tuning weights will be explained more methodically.

 To start off, a small recap to the calculation of the output of neurons.
 First, all inputs get summed together with their weights.
-Then, a activation function is applied to the result and this gives the final output of a neuron.
-This is commonly known as the _Feedforward_ of neural a network (as in, feeding inputs forward through a neural network, until an output is generated).
+Then, an activation function is applied to the result and this gives the final output of a neuron.
+This is commonly known as the _Feedforward_ of a neural network (as in, feeding inputs forward through a neural network, until an output is generated).

 In training a neuron, almost the opposite of this process is performed, in the so-called _Backpropagation_[^1].
 To start, a input and the expected output is needed.
 For this example, a single neuron will be used to show all calculations, and in a later section, the mathematics for a simple network will be explained.